SaifAqel/Boiler_Model/Thesis/chapters/08_sensitivity.md

 )
 ```

-The override replaces the feedwater pressure in the `WaterStream` object used as template in `_water_mass_from_efficiency()`.
+The override replaces the drum pressure in the `WaterStream` object used as template in `_water_mass_from_efficiency()`.
 The same pressure is also used for saturation properties in the drum and boiling surfaces via `WaterProps`.

 For a given pressure $P$, the saturation temperature and phase-change enthalpy are